 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
+Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt.
 The thread must be at least 300 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to at least 2 other classmates’ threads.
 Each reply must be at least 200 words.
+MLO: A, C

 The student will upload 3 major project videos of complete pieces demonstrating their progress with gestural expressions.
 The video projects will vary in length and style.
 For these assignments, the student is required to record a video showcasing conducting skills with the required musical selections.
-Unlike the video exercises, the video projects focus on all concepts learned in the course up through the assigned module/week.
-The student will need to have an audio source to play the tracks from the CD located in the back of the Maiello text for these exercises.
-The student will upload each video to YouTube or Vimeo and copy and paste a link to the video into the Blackboard submission.
+Unlike the video exercises, the video projects focus on all concepts learned in the course up through the assigned Module: Week.
 The student will be assessed on technical skills taught in the weekly presentation videos and a general understanding/development of conducting concepts taught throughout the course.
 (MLOs: B, E, F, G)

-After reflecting on the article Literacy Among Adults in Church Choirs (http://basicmusicreadingskills.com/uploads/PGH_Choral_Journal_12-09.pdf ), the student must, in no less than 300 words total, provide a one-sentence general summary of each paragraph, describe what impressions where left in the findings of this research, describe experiences in similar music literacy issues in church-music settings in which the student either participated in as a singer or leader.
+After reflecting on the article Literacy Among Adults in Church Choirs, the student must, in no less than 300 words total, provide a one-sentence general summary of each paragraph, describe what impressions where left in the findings of this research, describe experiences in similar music literacy issues in church-music settings in which the student either participated in as a singer or leader.
+(MLOs: A, C, D)

 The student will complete a 500-word essay summarizing philosophical, methodological, and theological approaches to conducting a choir or orchestra in his or her context (church, school, or community) with a Christian perspective.
-The content of the essay will be based on the five video presentations from Modules 7 and 8: The Rehearsal: Planning, Pacing, Rehearsing, Odds & Ends, and Christian Philosophy of Conducting.
+The content of the essay will be based on the five video presentations from Module 7: Week 7 and Module 8: Week 8.
 The essay must include at least 2 citations and current Turabian format must be used.
-The studnt’s essay will be checked for originality via the Turnitin plagiarism tool.
+The assignment will be checked for originality via the Turnitin plagiarism tool.
 (MLOs: A, C, D)